Giuliongo/Dell8940Hackintosh/README.md

 Create a folder at the root named "com.apple.recovery.boot" and place the two files previously downloaded (BaseSystem.dmg and BaseSystem.chunklist).

-After that, copy my EFI folder at the root;
+After that, copy my EFI folder at the root.

 # 5) Mapping your USB Port :